keittlab/docker-tutorial/README.md

 What this did is download a prebuilt image of the Debian Linux operating system and then launched the container and ran the `bash` shell.
 By default, you run as the Linux `root` superuser that has all privaleges _within the container_ but not outside the container.
 This is important.
 Deleting a file while inside the container _does not influence the host filesystem_, unless one explicitely mounts the host file system into the container with write permissions, a topic we will return to later.

 The flag `--rm` tells docker to remove the container after running it.
 This is nice for reproducibility as each time the container is constructed from scratch.
 I also specified `-t` and `-i` together as `-ti`.
 The `-t` flag allocates a tty so that you can interact with the container on the command line.
 Tty's are related to teletypes, those giant machines that make loud printing noises in old movies.
 The `-i` flag makes the session interactive.
 If you do not need to type messages in the container, you can omit them and the program will just run, for example,

 ```
-keittth@INTB-A89940 ~ % docker run --rm -ti debian ls
+keittth@INTB-A89940 ~ % docker run --rm debian ls
-bin  boot  dev	etc  home  lib	media  mnt  opt  proc  root  run  sbin	srv  sys  tmp  usr  var
+bin
+boot
+dev
+etc
+home
+lib
+media
+mnt
+opt
+proc
+root
+run
+sbin
+srv
+sys
+tmp
+usr
+var
 keittth@INTB-A89940 ~ %
 ```

 simply runs the `ls` command and exists.
+Notice in this case the output is a bit different because there was not post-processing.
+The text was simply spit out directly to the standard output.
 That's pretty nifty if you need to run a command that is not installed on your computer but is available in an existing docker image you can download.

+Note that if you are using the docker desktop, you can also do these commands if you hunt around in the interface.
+In the dashboard, you can download an image and run it as a container.
+There are tabs for inspecting the container and issuing commands directly inside the container.
+Try it out.